 Recovery from alcohol addiction is a complicated and lifelong process.
 Even after someone has stopped using alcohol for some time, they may still experience intense urges to drink — and these urges are often linked to triggers.
 Triggers develop because the brain forms connections between alcohol use and certain activities, emotions, or routines.
 When exposed to these catalysts, it can become particularly difficult for someone to resist a relapse.

 To stay resolute in your sobriety, it’s important to first understand what might cause you to relapse and then create a plan on how to cope with or avoid these triggers altogether.
 Keep reading, and if you’re looking for an addiction psychologist in Los Angeles, Blair Wellness Group can help.

 Triggers can be placed into one of two categories — internal and external.
 External triggers are usually associated with people, places, or certain activities.
 Internal triggers, on the other hand, are tied to emotions.
 People may turn to alcohol in times of difficulty and sadness, but they can also engage when they’re happy, excited, or have something to celebrate.

 Although you may sometimes feel as though you have no control over your urges, you do have more control than you may think when it comes to avoiding high-risk situations or managing the emotions that influence those urges.

 For those where drinking is associated with certain people, events, or social situations, it’s best to avoid anything or anyone that could put your recovery at risk.
 This is especially important when you’ve only been in recovery for a short time.
 If your addiction is tied to your emotions, it may be more difficult to avoid your triggers because as life happens and feelings emerge, you’ll be challenged to maintain your sobriety.

-If you’re looking for an addiction therapist in Los Angeles and are interested to learn more about how Blair Wellness Group can help, please contact us at 310.999.4996 to schedule an appointment.
+If you’re looking for an addiction psychologist in Los Angeles and are interested to learn more about how Blair Wellness Group can help, please contact us at 310.999.4996 to schedule an appointment.